 Agro-Industrial Holding ‘Nurly Meydan’, striving to be a pioneer in the Asian poultry business, has set up the biggest broiler hatchery in Turkmenistan.
-With a capacity of 12 million eggs per year, it is the first large-scale industrial project for the production of broiler chickens in the country.
+With a setting capacity of 12 million eggs per year, it is the first large-scale industrial project for the production of broiler chickens in the country.

 Evolution of the Turkmen market

 According to Mr Yhlas Yagmyrov, Director of the company’s peasant farm, the Turkmen market is currently still at a very early stage: “As our agriculture is just starting to develop, local manufacturers have been actively investing in new industries.
 We are thankful for the tremendous support and devotion from the government and president of Turkmenistan to help businesses, including Nurly Meydan, grow.”
-He predicts that owning full-cycle businesses, from parent farms to feed mills for broiler chicks, will be a strength in the upcoming poultry sector, if not necessary to be able to guarantee day-old chicks of the highest quality.
+He predicts that owning fully integrated businesses, from parent farms to feed mills for broiler chicks, will be a strength in the upcoming Turkmen poultry sector, if not necessary to be able to guarantee day-old chicks of the highest quality.
 After saturating the domestic market with its products, Nurly Meydan, based in the Balkan province, aims to further expand its brand to central Asia.